whitesgr03/rokulezrive/README.md

 ## Features:

-- User authentication.
+- Password and Social authentication.
-- Upload any type of files.
+- Upload and Share any type of files.
-- Share files with everyone.
-- Folder and file management.
-- Responsive design.
+- Responsive design for mobile devices.

 ## Usage:

-You can access the app through your web browser.
+You can upload or share files on the [Live Demo](https://www.rokulezrive.com) through your web browser.

 <details>